dwebprotocol/cli-1/README.md

 dweb create drive
 ```

-You can then seed the hyper (or seed a hyper created by somebody else) using the `seed` command:
+You can then seed the hub (or seed a hub created by somebody else) using the `seed` command:

 ```
 dweb seed dweb://515bbbc1db2139ef27b6c45dfa418c8be6a1dec16823ea7cb9e61af8d060049e/